taebelll/faultinjection/README.md

-Fault Injection Methods on Visual Studio Code (VS Code) Silent Data Corruption (SDC) Fault, Crash Fault, Hang Fault, Benign Faults
+Fault Injection Methods on Visual Studio Code (VS Code) with Silent Data Corruption (SDC) Fault, Crash Fault, Hang Fault, Benign Faults

-This is a tutorial that shows how to inject faults into C programs in VS Code
+This is a tutorial that shows how to inject faults into C programs in VS Code.

 1. Install VS Code on your computer.